Buhari leaves for New York to attend 77th UNGA

-President Muhammadu Buhari will depart Abuja on Sunday, for New York, United States to attend the annual meeting of world leaders, the United Nations General Assembly (UNGA77).
+President Muhammadu Buhari will depart Abuja today, for New York, United States to attend the annual meeting of world leaders, the United Nations General Assembly (UNGA77).

 Key topics of discussion at the UNGA this year include: the war in Ukraine, the energy crisis, climate action, ending the COVID-19 pandemic, and a special Transforming Education Summit.